deltatraced/delta-trace/lan/projects/2025/002 obsidian-sourced-website/entries/2025/002 Learning about Astro and website deployment.md

 Ok looking at the [static website repo](https://github.com/static-web-server/static-web-server) it seems not simple, it's using Rust and many things.
 Need just basic HTML + CSS + JS hosting.

-Let's create a reference and see if we can deploy it. [[001 Create a reference basic website and host it with wasmer]].
+Let's create a reference and see if we can deploy it.
+[001 Create a reference basic website and host it with wasmer](../../tasks/001%20Create%20a%20reference%20basic%20website%20and%20host%20it%20with%20wasmer.md).

 2025-08-26 Wk 35 Tue - 22:04